Toronto Business Bankruptcy

 Once these details are determined, the proposal is drafted and signed by an authorized signing officer of the company, along with other statutory documents.
 The proposal is filed with the Office of the Superintendent of Bankruptcy (OSB), a division of Industry Canada .
 Once the proposal is filed, a stay of proceedings is in effect, and the company becomes creditor-proof.

-The bankruptcy trustee is required to schedule a meeting of creditors to review and discuss the proposal.
+The Licensed Insolvency Trustee is required to schedule a meeting of creditors to review and discuss the proposal.
 In anticipation of that meeting the trustee sends a copy of the proposal and a report on the proposal to the creditors.

 At the meeting, the creditors vote (in person or by proxy) either for or against the proposal.
 The approval of the proposal requires the support of a majority in the number of creditors present at the meeting, and two-thirds in the value of the claims filed by those creditors.
 If these voting criteria are not met, then the proposal fails and the company is automatically bankrupt.